-Prevention and control of the extent and rapidity of the change is the only hope for the entropy curtailment.
+Prevention and the control of the extent and rapidity of unwanted change is the only hope for the curtailment of entropy.
 We are living, breathing, responding individuals that are dynamic in the way we react to the world.
-Through our knowledge of this process and our appropriate response to entropy, we, as nurses (administrators and leaders), have the key to stabilizing organizational success and associated human behaviors.
+Through our knowledge of this process and our appropriate response to entropy, we, as nurses, have the key to stabilizing organizational success and associated human behaviors.